 The plus number represents the odds for the “underdog”.

-The odds/payout alignment means the more likely the favorite will win the basketball game, the lower the return, and the opposite holds for the underdog.
+The odds/payout alignment means the more of a chance the favorite winning the game, the lower the return.
+The opposite holds for the underdog.

 Understanding Probability and Odds Value for NBA Betting

-When considering the odds and payout structure for an NBA bet, you should review the basic probability concepts.
+When considering the odds and payout structure for an NBA bet, review the basic probability concepts.

 In the examples above, we looked at single event bets; a team win, a team win by points margin, or game points total.

 Examine the multiple bet odds structure.
-Multiple selection NBA bets, such as parlays or teasers offer higher payouts as compared to single event bet, but the risk of loss is much higher.
+Multiple selection NBA bets, such as parlays or teasers offer higher payouts.
+This is compared to a single event bet, but the risk of loss is much higher.
 To cash a multiple event bet, each of the individual bets on the combined wager must be a win or a tie.
-The probability of winning multiple bets is determined by the combined probability of winning each individual even.
+The probability of winning many bets is decided by the combined chances of winning an event.